• Home

 Instructions

-• In a medium bowl, combine the gluten free flour, baking soda, salt and cinnamon.
+• In a medium bowl, combine the ¾ cup plus 2 tablespoons gluten free flour, ½ teaspoon baking soda, ¼ teaspoon kosher salt and ¾ teaspoon ground cinnamon.
 Whisk to combine.

-• Add the granulated sugar and room temperature butter or vegan baking stick into the bowl of an electric mixer or use a hand held mixer to combine.
+• Add the ½ cup plus 2 tablespoons granulated sugar and ¼ cup unsalted butter or vegan baking stick into the bowl of an electric mixer or use a hand held mixer to combine.
 Beat until soft; about 2 minutes.

 • Measure out ¼ cup of pumpkin.
 Place it in a paper towel and very gently squeeze so that excess liquid comes out.

-• Beat in the strained pumpkin, the milk and the vanilla into the creamed sugar until fully combined.
+• Beat in the strained pumpkin, 2 tablespoons milk and ½ teaspoon pure vanilla extract into the creamed butter and sugar until fully combined.
 It will appear chunky.
 That’s normal.

 • Beat in the gluten free flour mixture a third at a time until just combined.
 Use a spatula to scrape down the sides.
 It will be very sticky.